WinVector/Examples/dplyr/Dependencies.md

 | NA      | NA      |           1| Fix\_1\_V2 |           0| Fix\_2\_V2 |
 | NA      | NA      |           0| Fix\_1\_V3 |           1| Fix\_2\_V3 |

-For our example we are using `canUseFix1*` columns to find which positions of our `values` column can be replaced by the corresponding fix values.
+For our example we are using `canUseFix1*` columns to find which positions of our `values*` columns can be replaced by the corresponding fix values.
 This is a common situation in data processing: where you have a column you wish to populate from a ordered sequence of alternate sources.

 We could write this as nested `ifelse()` or coalesce.
 But suppose we had written the code as below.